SocialQu/Cortazar/docs/Releases/V.0.1/Recommendation.md

 4. [ ] MongoDB aggregation pipeline query.
 5. [ ] Absolute Value distance.
 6. [X] Test every story has been updated.

+## Making a Recommendation

+1. [ ] Embed a Tweet with TensorFlow.
+2. [ ] Find the center of the tweet.
+3. [ ] Call the MongoDB Aggregation query.
+4. [ ] Sort top 10 Stories using Absolute Distance.